Constellation-Labs/documentation-hub/validate/automated/uninstall/uninstall-confirm.md

 <MacWindow>
   Must type CONSTELLATION exactly to confirm or n to cancel this uninstall execution.<br />
-  Uninstall this Constellation Network Node? [n]: CONSTELLATION<br />
+  Uninstall this Constellation Network node? [n]: CONSTELLATION<br />
 </MacWindow>